Transgender pregnancy: Mental health

 [I used] blunt force to [my] abdomen.
 Considered drinking poison, as my insurance did not cover an abortion.
 Luckily, I was able to get on state insurance which did cover the procedure, so it did not come to that.
 I 100% would have done it.
 Dying was a better alternative to forced pregnancy.

 According to the National Transgender Discrimination Survey, postpartum rates of suicide and depression in trans individuals has been found to be higher than the adult average.
 This may be attributed to factors such as lack of social support, discrimination, and lack of adequate healthcare practitioner training.

 Sociocultural factors

 Transgender people, including trans men and nonbinary people, are more likely than the general population to experience homelessness, food insecurity, intimate partner violence, and adverse child experiences.
 All of these can impact pregnancy outcomes.
 Additionally, trans people experience minority stress and may be at higher risk of substance use than the general population.
 Some also report avoiding medical care or mistrusting medical professionals because of discrimination.

 Medical discrimination

 Some trans men who carry pregnancies are subjected to discrimination, which can include a variety of negative social, emotional, and medical experiences, as pregnancy is regarded as an exclusively feminine or female activity.
+Some medical pregnancy benefits such as those listed in the Family and Medical Leave Act (FMLA) are exclusive to those legally marked as female, thus excluding some transgender individuals who may be pregnant and legally male.
 Several studies indicate a lack of awareness, services, and medical assistance available to pregnant trans men.
 Inaccessibility to these services may lead to difficulty in finding comfortable and supportive services concerning prenatal care, as well as an increased risk for unsafe or unhealthy practices.

+Medical discrimination and lack of provider knowledge inhibits pregnant transgender peoples access to timely and effective treatment.
+One pregnant trans man in Sweden was forced to wait in the emergency department while experiencing premature labor until it was "too late" because the staff did not believe a man could be pregnant.
+An American trans man delivered a stillborn in 2019 after presenting to the emergency department with elevated blood pressure and signs of labor; he waited hours to see a doctor.